evkx/evkx.github.io/content/models/xiaomi/su7/su7_pro/_index.md

 ## Performance

-The Xiaomi SU7 Pro offers modest performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 ft-lb).
+The Xiaomi SU7 Pro offers modest performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and has a top speed of 210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 94,3 kWh and a net usable capacity of 92 kWh, providing an 2,3 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 94,3 kWh and a net usable capacity of 92 kWh, providing an 2,3 kWh buffer (2.4%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 830 km ( miles).
 The consumption is 11.1kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.